mariano/li3_doctrine2/README.md

 development environment is activated, though) to keep track of bottlenecks, and potential performance problems.

-One of the features it offers is the ability to show all datase queries executed as part of a request.
+One of the features it offers is the ability to show all the database queries that were executed as part of a request.
 In order to use that functionality with li3\_doctrine2, a little work has to be done.
 Fortunately, it's quite easy.

 Create a file named `Li3PerfSQLLogger.php` and place it in your `app/libraries/_source` folder with the following contents: